-Good mining practices and value added issues, particularly in implementing the application of the Law No.4/2009 concerning mineral and coal mining in this country, always dominate the main topic along this edition.
-Those issues are really significant, because in the early 2016, this law has officially been implemented.
+Value added issues, particularly in implementing the application of the Law Number 4 of 2009 concerning mineral and coal mining in this country, always dominate the main topic along this edition.
+Those issues are really significant, because in the early 2016, this law has officially been implemented since last three years.
 All raw minerals may not be exported prior to being processed in smelters.
-However, the mineral product grade (concentrate) may be exported for a limited time for mining companies in completing the construction of smelter until January 2017.
+However, the mineral product grade (concentrate) may be exported for a limited time for mining companies in completing the construction of smelter until 2017.
 This regulation absolutely become a guidance of the implementation to ban export of ores in the early 2014.
 There are six minerals banned to be exported, in which they must be exported with grade of reaching 100%, i.e. gold, bauxite, iron ore, nickel, coal and copper.
-Even currently, President Joko Widodo strictly supervises the implementation of the regulation.
+Even, President Joko Widodo strictly supervises the implementation of the regulation.
 Supporting this supervision, the Indonesia's Corruption Eradication Commission (Komisi Pemberantasan Korupsi/KPK) is involved to the verification of the mining activities in the country in implementing those issues.